awused/aw-fm/README.md

 [rofi-jump-home.sh](examples/rofi-jump-home.sh) is an example that opens rofi to navigate to a subdirectory inside the user's home directory.

 All of these variables may be empty or absent.
+They are not updated in response to actions taken by the script or the user while the script is running, so they may become stale.

 Environment Variable | Explanation
 -------------------- | ----------